Iranildot/tictactoe/README.md

 The history shows to the user the follwing past games data:

-- which player won the game (player, computer) or show tie in case no player wins the game;
+- which player won the game (player or computer) or show tie in case no player wins the game
 - the symbol that the winner was using
-- the type of game
+- the game mode
 - the spent time of that game
 - and the game difficulty